Rievil/CrackenPy/README.md

 cp.overlay()
 ```

 After instance initilaization, a pre-trained model is downloaded from HuggingFace repository, the model is stored in package folder for models.
 If the the NVIDIA GPU and CUDA toolkit is installed it will use cuda for segmentation.
-It can also use NPU cores on Apple Sillicon M1-M3 chips.
+It can also use MPS backend on Apple Sillicon M1-M3 chips.
 The CrackenPy has basically two ways of use.
 Either on single image, where a specimen on dark background is placed, or on set of images.

 Single image
 =============================